cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/map/overmap.md

 distribution over integers.
 Each time the special is spawned, a value is sampled from that distribution.
 Poisson distribution is supported via an object such as `{ "poisson": 5 }` where 5 will be the mean of the distribution (λ).
 Flat distribution is supported via `[min, max]` pairs.
-`max` can also be `scale`d by another multiplier `shared` within special, allowing scale amount of multiple different overmaps proportionaly to each others.
+`max` can also be `scale`d by another multiplier `shared` within the special, allowing to scale amounts of multiple different overmaps proportionaly to each other.
+Each `shared` multiplier can be defined as a probability distribution same way as the `max` value, and it is also sampled once on special placement.

 Within each phase, the game looks for unsatisfied joins from the existing overmaps and attempts to find an overmap from amongst those available in its rules to satisfy that join.
 Priority is given to